autoplot/documentation/to_md/help.md

-Discovery plug-ins are activated by entering their vap prefix (e.g. vap+cdaweb:) into the address bar and are typically accessed using a GUI by selecting "File-\>Add Plot From ...".
+Discovery plug-ins are activated by entering their vap prefix (e.g. vap+cdaweb:) into the address bar and are typically accessed using a GUI by selecting File→"Add Plot From ...".

 In some cases, these plug-ins use knowledge of conventions used for the layout of a data bases to allow the user to browse all available data